opendocsg/slw-judgments-backfill/2017_SGHCF_2/report.md

  a.
 She had nurtured and taken care of [the Child], and invested time and effort to promote his development and well-being, particularly when he was very young.
 Her efforts are especially recognised as it is undisputed that the Husband is out of Singapore for half of the week.
 She also continued this role after she and [the Child] moved out.

  b.
 I accept that as a working mother, she had to have domestic help to assist in [the Child]’s care while she is working.
 However, I do not think this substantially reduces her role as [the Child]’s mother.
 In Tay Yong Kwang J’s words, “Having a maid in the household, or a number of maids for that matter, does not mean abdication of parental responsibility” Lee Chung Meng Joseph v.
-Krysgman Juliet Angela [2000] 3 SLR(R) 965 at [41].
+Krysgman Juliet Angela <span class="citation">[2000] 3 SLR(R) 965</span> at [41].
 She would thus also have had to train and supervise the maid for the childcare arrangements and household chores.

  c.
 She had made sacrifices in her career in the first years of the marriage, in order to take better care of [the Child].
 This is obvious from the way her salary stagnated in those years, then quickly rose when [the Child] was older and the Wife could [better balance work and her other responsibilities] ( Note: bracketed words added on 26 April 2016 ).